-- The gender split of a company’s board, and any other workforce data disclosed.
+- The gender split of a company’s board, and any other workforce data disclosed

 When examining workforce data, we believe it is appropriate to split our policy geographically to account for regional differences.
 At board level, in countries where we believe gender diversity can be reasonably expected, we look to find at least 30% of board seats being held by women.
 In countries where gender diversity is less well established, we expect to see progress towards the 30% level and to see diversity as a consideration in the board member nomination process.

-We firmly emphasise that 30% does not represent a mandatory quota, and we will judge each company on a case-by-case basis, in the context of its geography and industry, as well as any other workforce data it discloses.
+We firmly emphasize that 30% does not represent a mandatory quota, and we will judge each company on a case-by-case basis, in the context of its geography and industry, as well as any other workforce data it discloses.
 We also appreciate gender is not the only measure of diversity; however, it is the only one universally disclosed at board level, and therefore the only one on which we can vote at present.